ManLikeTeetos/alx-low_level_programming/0x00-hello_world/README.md

 C programming files
 0-preprocessor : A script that runs a C file through the preprocessor and save the result into another file.
+1-compiler : A script that compiles a C file but doesn't link